-Are you ready to turn veggie heaters into vegetable cravers?
+Are you ready to turn veggie haters into vegetable cravers?
 Roasting your veggies is the easiest way to bring out bold, savory flavor with a crispy outside and tender, juicy inside!

-I've heard it said that one of the secrets to eating healthier is to eat as many colorful fruits and vegetables as you can.
-This side dish definitely meets the standard as a colorful one because it is made with a variety of different vegetables.
+I've heard it said that one of the secrets to eating healthier is eating as many colorful fruits and vegetables as possible.
+This side dish meets the standard of a colorful one because it is made with various vegetables.

 Even those who aren't typically veggie fans will love this one!